Skip to Content

 How long does a Jerk Marinade last?

-The lifespan of a jerk marinade depends on its storage condition.
-If you store it in a refrigerator in an airtight container, it can last up to 1 week, while in a freezer, it can last for 3-6 months.
+The lifespan of a jerk marinade depends on its storage conditions.
+If you store it in a refrigerator in an airtight container, it can last up to 1 week.
+In a freezer, it can last for 3-6 months.

 I encourage freezing as a great option.
 If you make a large batch and want jerk marinade on hand for future grilling sessions, you can thaw it in the fridge overnight before using it.